 Open all of the doors and know your partner fully

 Let’s return to buying a house.
 You find an amazing one.
 It’s in a great neighborhood, has the two car garage you’re looking for, and is close to work.

 It’s a beautiful, brick, ranch with plenty of space.
 There is a huge backyard and you love the neighbors.
 It’s great.
 It’s perfect.
 Or is it?

 Suppose when you walk through that house, there are five doors in the hallway leading into other rooms.
 Two of them are locked.
 You ask the realtor and she just shrugs and says she doesn’t have a key.

 The house is beautiful.
 Clean, well maintained, and organized.
 You have no reason to assume there is anything to worry about in either of those two unopened rooms.
 Would you buy the house without opening the doors?

 This is your home.
-The place where you will live, sleep, raise your family, and live in for a long time.
+The place where you will sleep, raise your family, and live for a long time.
 You need to know what’s on the other side of those doors before signing any papers and making such a huge commitment.

 Essentially, this is what we’re doing when we go into a marriage without having the important discussions.
-No one wants to start trouble into a stable environment.
+No one wants to introduce trouble into a stable environment.
 On the other hand, do you really want it to creep up on you years down the line?

 You could’ve bought that house and maybe those rooms were fine.
 But maybe they weren’t.
 Not opening the door and seeing the problem doesn’t mean it isn’t there.
 It just means that you’re now stuck with it.